 This is more of a rant than my normal posts!
 So I am currently job-hunting after nearly eight months off work.
-Seven months of those months were spent travelling and one month was spent having two holidays.
-I am now in the process of meeting recruiters and am having to explain that eight month ‘gap on my CV’, especially after having done the same thing back in 2017 for four months.
+Seven months of those months were spent travelling and one month was spent having two holidays in Spain, one where I obtained my third Scuba Diving Qualification.
+I am now in the process of meeting recruiters who are questioning that eight month ‘gap on my CV’ (especially because I did the same thing back in 2017 for four months).

 In my eight months away, I learnt SO MUCH.
 About history, politics, environments, people, poverty, the world.
 About mountains, rainforests, animals, deserts, the stars, the solar system.
 About how I am as a person; how I deal with things, people, how I deal with stressful, scary or testing situations.
 Honestly, I probably learnt more in that period, than I have in any of my jobs.
 I know all jobs are different, but generally most days follow the same pattern and you get into a weekly, monthly, yearly routine.
 Whilst travelling, everyday is different and you’re tested and you learn something EVERY SINGLE DAY.